meetjestad/mjs_gateway_configuration/README.md

 The Lorank gateway is shipped with a fairly standard Debian image with a LoRaWAN forwarder preinstalled.
 It has some scripts for updating, but those are a bit more complicated than we liked.
-Also, since then, Debian Stretch was released, so it makes sense to run with an updated version.
+Also, since then, Debian Stretch (and now also Buster) was released, so it makes sense to run with an updated version.

 Also, starting from a clean Debian installation allows to easily restart from scratch if needed.